pandas-dev/pandas/doc/source/development/contributing.rst

 Type Hints
 ----------

 *pandas* strongly encourages the use of :pep:`484` style type hints.
-New development should contain type hints and pull requests to annotate existing code is strongly encouraged.
+New development should contain type hints and pull requests to annotate existing code are accepted as well!

 Syntax Requirements
 ~~~~~~~~~~~~~~~~~~~